 Look Out for Signs of Alcoholism

-There is a way for your family to get help for your loved ones affected by alcoholism, but it’s still vital that you look for the signs accompanying the disorder.
+There is a way for your family to get help for your loved ones affected by alcoholism but, it’s still vital you look for the signs accompanying the disorder.
 If you can recognize the warning signs, you can still get help for their alcohol addiction.
 Signs of alcoholism are:

 - Drinking until they blackout.

 - Consuming more than they mean to or drinking at unsociable times.

 - Lying about their excessive drinking.

 - Becoming aggressive when you talk about it.